J. T. Smith (wrestler): Professional wrestling career

-Early years (1990–1992)
+Early career (1990–1992)

-Smith began his career in the Philadelphia-based Tri-State Wrestling Alliance, where he trained alongside The Sandman Tri-State Wrestling Alliance professional wrestling school.
+Smith began his career in the Philadelphia-based Tri-State Wrestling Alliance, where he trained alongside The Sandman in the Tri-State Wrestling Alliance professional wrestling school.
 It was at this school that Smith assisted Terry Funk in the planning of the fight choreography of the climatic alleyway scene at the end of Rocky V. Smith's debut match occurred at Temple University in 1990 at McGonigle Hall as he wrestled to a draw with The Sandman.
 Fans and promoters were quick to note his wrestling skills and natural athletic ability and he continued to rise through the ranks.
-In early 1991, scored an upset win over veteran Buddy Landell to win the Heavyweight Championship.
+In December 1990, Smith appeared with the World Wrestling Federation as an enhancement talent, wrestling on WWF Superstars of Wrestling and WWF Wrestling Challenge.
+In early 1991, Smith scored an upset win over veteran Buddy Landell to win the TWA Heavyweight Championship.
 During this time, Smith worked as a movie theater projectionist, at United Artist Movie Theater, as a bouncer at a club, and at Tod Gordon's jewelry store and loan office, Carver W. Reed Co.
 Inc, in Philadelphia.

-Other promotions (1990–1995)

-In December 1990, Smith appeared with the World Wrestling Federation as an enhancement talent, wrestling on WWF Superstars of Wrestling and WWF Wrestling Challenge.
-On July 10, 1993, Smith had a dark match against The Sandman for World Championship Wrestling.
 At one point, Smith worked for the United States Wrestling Association.
-In May 1995, Smith accomplished a childhood dream of working in Japan by competing for W*ING, where he portrayed the character of Boogie Man, whose likeness was based upon Michael Myers.